Technology Is Accelerating the Growing Global Tide of Home Education

 Parents across the globe are now facing unexpected circumstances forcing them to reconsider how their children are educated.
 Are the necessary tools available for the parent who feels unprepared for a sudden change in their child’s educational needs?
 Gena Suarez, publisher of The Old Schoolhouse® Magazine, parent company of SchoolhouseTeachers.com, confirms there is: “The SchoolhouseTeachers.com platform was designed so a parent can come in at any point of the year and begin teaching their child material designed specifically for their grade level.”
 This online curriculum platform provides the tools needed for parents to home educate every single one of their children, in any country, at one low price, for the entire family.

-Homeschooling families seeking community can easily connect, through online platforms, with qualified experts in the field via organizations such as The Old Schoolhouse® and The International Association for Creation.
+Homeschooling families seeking community can easily connect, through online platforms, with qualified experts in the field with organizations such as The Old Schoolhouse® and The International Association for Creation.

 About The Old Schoolhouse®